Click on a topic for more information.

 A planned birth occurring outside of a birthing facility must be registered directly with the Office of Vital Records.
 A midwife or parent registering the birth must contact the Registration Unit at 651-201-5961.

 Minnesota Voluntary Recognition of Parentage

-The Minnesota Department of Human Services administers the Recognition of Parentage Program and provides the ROP form and other parentage forms may be found on Minnesota Department of Human Services Forms website.
+The Minnesota Department of Human Services administers the Recognition of Parentage Program.
+ROP forms and other parentage forms may be found on Minnesota Department of Human Services Forms website.

 This is a court order legally establishing paternity.
 If a certified copy of the order and a $40 review fee are submitted to the Office of Vital Records, the original birth record is replaced with a record showing the father’s information.
 The original record is confidential and cannot be issued without court-ordered direction.

 All government records must be maintained in accordance with a record retention schedule.
 Birth and death records are maintained forever, but many of the documents you deal with daily should not be kept indefinitely.
 Retention Schedule Number 04-115 (PDF) was created in 2004 for use by local issuance offices to help manage birth and death records.

 For more information about county records management and retention please contact the Association of Minnesota Counties (AMC).